connorblog/connorblog.github.io/Pelican/content/ireland-trip.md

 {{ shrink_lazy_link_img("/images/", "PXL_20220915_182532216-cliffs-of-moher-banner.jpg") }}

-Trillian and I visited Ireland for 10 days and I took enough cool pictures that I wanted to share them in a nice way and not on social media sites which are all annoying in their own ways... so I used this as an excuse to set up a blog website which I've wanted to do for a while.
+Trillian and I visited Ireland for 10 days and I took enough cool pictures that I wanted to share them in a nice way.

 We saw my family, mostly first cousins of my mom (Tim, Donal, Pamela, Tracy, Tara) and their families, which was really great.
 We also hung out with Socialist Party of Ireland members (ISA) and went to a branch meeting.
+And we toured the west coast and middle part of the country.
 The trip was a really nice mix of seeing sights and people.

 You can click on the pictures to view the full res versions, and expand the bottom of sections to see more.
 I took them on my Pixel 6.

 ### Dublin

 Dublin was the least picturesque area but still cool.
-We also had our only rainy day here.
+We also had our only rainy day there.
-We spent two and a half days before getting the car and driving around.
+We spent two and a half days there before getting the car and driving around.

-Driving was terrifying btw and I thought I was going to die before we started to avoid small rural roads that have an 80 km/h speed limit but don't even fit 2 cars (or worse, fit 2 cars with literally less than 2 feet total buffer space between the cars and hedges, cliffs, or stone walls).
+By the way, driving was terrifying and I thought I was going to die before we started to avoid small rural roads that have an 80 km/h speed limit but don't even fit 2 cars (or worse, fit 2 cars with literally less than 2 feet total buffer space between the cars and hedges, cliffs, or stone walls).